What Competency-based learning is...

 Source: EU Key Competences for Lifelong Learning

 Competence-oriented education is a systematic approach that focuses on the abilities of individuals and aims to strengthen them comprehensively.
 Learning becomes a partnership between educators and learners and a cooperative social process.
 The approach combines knowledge, practical skills and attitudes and works closely with real-life challenges.
-It integrates the training of important transversal skills that are necessary in many social roles and situations.
+It integrates the training of important transversal skills needed in many social roles and situations.

 Reasons for Competence-based Learning

-• Considers all learners’ experience from diverse situations, roles and life phases as relevant.
+• Considers all learner experiences from different situations, roles and life stages as relevant.

-• Goes beyond knowledge-centred teaching, working also on attitudes, values and skills, and reflect how they interplay.
+• Goes beyond knowledge-centred learning, working also on attitudes, values and skills, and reflects how they interplay.

-• Takes the individual learner seriously and tailors the learning design to their needs.
+• Takes individual learners seriously and tailors learning activities to their needs.

-• Strengthens individual ownership of their own learning, encourages work on personal competence and the building the ability to learn-to-learn.
+• Strengthens the individual’s ownership of their own learning, encourages work on personal competence and building the ability to “learn-to-learn”.

 What Competence-centered Learning Should Not Be